tetsuo/tetsuo.github.io/articles/mailroom.md

 - **Equality Conditions First**: Since columns used in equality conditions (`=` or `IN`) are typically the most selective, they should come first.
 - **Range Conditions Next**: Columns used in range conditions (`>`, `<`, `BETWEEN`) should follow.

-# Notification-driven job collection
+# Job execution

 Rather than polling the database for new batches, we'll build a lightweight worker that subscribes to a notification channel, tracks incoming events, and triggers the job retrieval query when either a specified **row limit** (based on received notifications) or a **timeout** is reached.

 ## Collector

-Here's how **the job retrieval and batch execution** are controlled:
+Here's how the job retrieval and batch execution are controlled:

 ### Batch limit